 - In the end, tap on the Ok button and close the Registry Editor.

-What is the Maximum File Size Limit of Outlook?
+What is the Maximum Attachment Size Limit in Outlook?

 By default, Outlook does not send email attachments that exceed 20MB, but many mail servers allow 25MB or larger attachments.
 If your email server allows large attachments, instruct Outlook to send messages larger than 20MB.
 One can also keep from getting undeliverable delivery reports by having Outlook set at a higher limit than what you may be sending through your mail server as your standard case for sending emails.

-Alternate Way to Tackle with Outlook Attachment Size Limit
+Alternate Way to Tackle with Attachment Size Limit in Outlook

 Attachment Manager is a simple and lightweight utility to extract email attachments from Outlook PST files.
 It provides you an easy way to save all the attachments of selected emails in multiple formats, including TIFF, PDF, JPG, PNG and more.
 The extracted emails can be saved as individual mails or merged into one new PST file.
 This comprehensive software tool helps the user to recover email attachments with ease, and if necessary, it can also exploit a wide range of customization tools that suit users’ preferences.
 With this efficient utility you can efficiently manipulate your most important PST files, whether they are too big or just need to be downsized.

 If you find yourself sending a lot of email attachments in Outlook, you’ll likely find that you’re hitting the 25 MB attachment limit quickly.
-Fortunately, Outlook doesn’t have a limit on the size of attachments, and you can change the limit in Outlook to increase it!
+Fortunately, Outlook doesn’t have a limit on the size of attachments, and you can increase attachment size limit in Outlook!
 We hope you enjoyed this blog post.